Earlobe Reconstruction and Restoration Surgery

 Earlobes With a History of Trauma

-The earlobe repair surgery is performed in our surgical suite while the patient is comfortably sedated under local anesthesia.
+Earlobe repair surgery is performed in our surgical suite while you’re comfortably sedated under local anesthesia.
 To start the procedure, we first cut away the healed skin on the inside of the torn earlobe.
 The fresh edges are then stitched back together using very fine sutures.
 Earlobe repair is a short procedure and takes between 10–15 minutes, depending on the severity of the split.

 Recovering from Earlobe Repair